tblobaum/directory/README.md

 -------

-As an example, this may be your index.js file in a plugins directory that also contains all of your Model's plugins.
+As an example, this may be your index.js file in a plugins directory that also contains all of your plugins.
+The call to directroy will require all of the other plugins in the current directory and apply them to your models.

 ```javascript